Everything You Need to Know About BS5837 Tree Surveys

 BS5837 Tree Survey – The Need To Know

-- Cat B – These trees should normally have a remaining useful contribution of between 20 and 40 years, and should be of similar quality to cat A trees, perhaps with less historic, cultural and street scene significance.
+- Cat B – These trees should normally have a remaining useful contribution of at least 20 years and should be of similar quality to Cat A trees, perhaps with less historic, cultural and street scene significance.
 Think perhaps about a row of huge, mature lime (Tilia spp.) trees along a town centre boulevard.
 None are so significant or dominant as to be categorised A, yet they are otherwise sound and nevertheless make a significant amenity contribution to the urban landscape.
-Local planning authorities will normally wish to see cat B trees retained – unless there are extenuating circumstances (for instance, building a school or clinic) and compensatory planting can be achieved.
+Local planning authorities will normally wish to see Cat B trees retained – unless there are extenuating circumstances (for instance, building a school or clinic) and compensatory planting can be achieved.
 Building near these trees and even within root protection areas can be achieved by negotiation and with innovative use of engineering, such as piled or cantilevered foundations, and tree-friendly surface treatments, such as GeoSynthetics® CellWeb.

-- Cat C – These trees are generally very low quality with a useful remaining amenity contribution of between 10 and 20 years.
-Unless you intend to remove very large numbers of cat C trees, their loss is not normally considered to be a planning risk and individually it is very rare for them to be a constraint to your development.
+- Cat C – These trees are generally very low quality with a useful remaining amenity contribution of at least 10 years.
+Unless you intend to remove very large numbers of Cat C trees, their loss is not normally considered to be a planning risk and individually it is very rare for them to be a constraint to your development.
 However, it is still common for your local planning authority to seek compensatory planting in exchange for their removal.

 - Cat U – These are trees that are either dead, dying or dangerous, or those with a useful remaining amenity contribution of <10 years.
 These tree do not represent a constraint to your development as they are considered to be of such low quality that they should be removed in any event, for reasons of sound arboricultural management.